 - Only include squirrel-resistant fruit trees in your garden.

-Squirrel Resistant Fruit Trees
+What Are Some Squirrel Resistant Fruit Trees You Can Grow?

 Growing a fruit tree such as an apple tree in the garden is enjoyable.
 However, it’s not as fun when the neighborhood squirrels ruin all the fruit.
 So if you want to plant a new fruit tree in your garden, we recommend growing a squirrel-resistant variety.

 Squirrel-resistant fruits are ones that squirrels typically do not enjoy.
 Sometimes squirrels find the flavor of certain fruits to be undesirable.
 Squirrels also don’t like fruits that are too challenging to eat due to their rough exterior.
+Therefore, an apple tree is probably not the best choice for squirrel-resistant plants.

 How Do You Squirrel Proof a Tree?